AndreiKUROSAWA/odin-recipes/README.md

 # odin-recipes
-Repo devoted to the test site
+Repo devoted to the test site.
+Basically, will try to learn something